 There are multiple options available for putting your house in a trust.
 It’s important to consider financial goals, your beneficiaries’ needs, and creditor concerns when creating a trust.

 Here’s an overview of common types of trusts, including how they work for passing on a house or other property.
-The basic kinds are revocable and irrevocable.
+The basic kinds are revocable and irrevocable and they are typically part of an estate planning checklist.

 Also known as a living trust, a revocable trust gives grantors more control in the management of their assets while alive.
 They’re still responsible for tax payments and reporting on investment returns.